ckyycc/hdb-pool/README.md

 ```js
 const overview = pool.getPoolStatusOverview();
 ```
-This function will show the current status of the pool.
+This function will show current status of the pool.

 ## Running tests
 ```bash